Train collision in southern Egypt kills 32, injures 66

 “Help us help us people are dying,” one man yells in anguish in one of the videos.

-Egypt’s Transportation Ministry said the trains collided after passengers pulled the emergency brakes of the first train, causing it to stop and get hit by the second train behind it, according to a tweet by Egypt Today magazine.
+Egypt’s Transportation Ministry said the trains collided after passengers pulled the emergency brakes of the first train, causing it to stop and get hit by the second train traveling in the same direction behind it.

-Friday’s collision immediately brought scrutiny to Egypt’s dilapidated rail networks, one of the oldest and largest in the region.
+Friday’s collision immediately brought scrutiny to Egypt’s rail system, one of the oldest in the world and largest in the region.
+Construction on the first railway line in Egypt, between Alexandria and Kafr Eassa, began in 1851.

+Even with the disruption caused by the coronavirus, 1.4 million passengers per day used the nation’s trains and metro network, Egypt’s Transportation Ministry said last April.

 Major accidents with fatalities are common.
+Data released by Egypt’s official statistics agency showed that 1,657 train accidents in 2017, up from 1,249 in the year before.

 “Rail accidents have plagued Egypt for years as infrastructure has decayed,” said Timothy Kaldas, an analyst with the Tahrir Institute for Middle East Policy.
 “The current government has invested heavily in upgrades, but scale of the problem is enormous.”